Cart vs. Stand Golf Bags: Which Is Best for Your Game?

 Modern golf bags come packed with features designed to enhance your round.

-- Waterproofing: For golfers playing in various weather conditions, a waterproof or water-resistant bag with seam-sealed zippers can be a game-changer, protecting your gear from rain.
+• Waterproofing: For golfers playing in various weather conditions, a waterproof or water-resistant bag with seam-sealed zippers can be a major upgrade, protecting your gear from rain.

 Top Brands to Consider